 Presents a designed, independent project associated with an area in theater arts.
 Includes developing a contract with a theater arts instructor related to the course content.
 Course may be repeated for a maximum of six credits.
-Prerequisite: At least one course in TA130, TA140, TA121, or TA110, and consent of instructor.
+Prerequisite: at least one course in TA130, TA140, TA121, or TA110, and consent of instructor.
 Offered as needed.

-TA230A,B,C Acting Production Workshop: Second Year 3-9 lab hrs/wk, 1-3 cr.
+TA230A,B,C Theater Rehearsal and Performance: Second Year

+3-9 lab hrs/wk, 1-3 cr.

-Continues first year TA130A, TA130B, TA130C.
-Covers the study of rehearsal and performance techniques to include blocking, memorization, character development, and public performance.
-Course may be repeated for a maximum of nine credits.
-Prerequisite: Completion of TA130A, TA130B, TA130C for three terms, plus consent of instructor, dependent upon audition and selection for a role (chorus, support or lead) or responsible duties, e.g. stage manager, house manager, etc. Offered as needed.
+Covers the study of rehearsal and performance techniques, including blocking, memorization, character development, and public performance.
+Course may be repeated for a maximum of 9 credits.
+Offered as needed.

-TA240A,B,C Technical Production Workshop: Second Year 3-9 lab hrs/wk, 1-3 cr.
+TA240A,B,C Technical Production Workshop: Second Year

+3-9 lab hrs/wk, 1-3 cr.

 Continues TA140A, TA140B, and TA140C with an increase in skill level and responsibility, such as crew leader, assistant technical director, or design project.
 Course may be repeated for a maximum of nine credits.
-Prerequisite: Completion of TA140A, TA140B, TA140C for at least three terms.
+Prerequisite: completion of TA140A, TA140B, TA140C for at least three terms.
 Offered as needed.